• Register Now for a Free Account!

 repositioning cruise, repo cruise

-A one-way itinerary that brings a ship from one region to another, this typically occurs at the change of the cruise seasons.
+A one-way itinerary that brings a ship from one region to another.

 roll